-Banking Trojans are the most common mobile cyber threat today, accounting for up to 95% of smartphone malware.
+Banking Trojans are the most common mobile cyber threat today, accounting for up to 95% of mobile malware.
 Over 98% are for the Android platform, which is not surprising.
 Firstly, it is the most massive (occupies over 80% of the smartphone market).
 Secondly, it is the only one among the popular platforms that basically allows software installation from unknown sources.

-- They can hide bank SMS with passwords from the user and immediately redirect them to an attacker who will use them to transfer money to their bank account.
+- They can hide bank SMS with passwords from the user and immediately redirect them to an attacker, who will use them to transfer money to their bank account.

-- In the same way, banking Trojans can operate automatically, from time to time, sending relatively small amounts to the accounts of criminals.
+- In the same way, online banking Trojans can operate automatically, from time to time, sending relatively small amounts to the accounts of criminals.